krishna2/krishna2.github.io/books.md

 1. Aswatch Damodaran: The Little Book of Valuation*

-1. Jennifer Doudna: A Crack in Creation*
+1. Jennifer Doudna: A Crack in Creation

 1. Sarah Lacy: Once you are Lucky, Twice you are Good*

+1. Linda Sue Park: Single Shard

+1. Derek Sivers: Hell Yeah or No

+1. Jorge Cham, ,Daniel Whiteson: We Have No Idea: A Guide to the Unknown Universe

 ### Currently Reading

-* A few books on finance/investing.
+* Ricard Mattieu: Happiness

 * Swami Chinmayananda: The Holy Geeta